 If you want to upgrade from Windscribe’s already robust free plan, you have the option of monthly and annual plans, in addition to its unique “build-a-plan” option.

-A one-month subscription to Windscribe costs $9 and an annual plan costs $4.08 per month, billed at $49 each year.
-The free version comes with a monthly allotment of 10GB of data and the paid plans come with unlimited data.
+A one-month subscription to Windscribe costs $9 and an annual plan costs $5.75 per month, billed at $69 each year.
+The free version comes with a monthly allotment of 15GB of data and the paid plans come with unlimited data.

 Windscribe also gives you the option to personalize your payment plan by purchasing individual server locations and blocks of data.
-You don’t have to make the leap from the free version to a monthly or annual plan if you just want to purchase a few individual server locations for $1 each.
-Each location comes with 10GB of data in addition to the free 10GB that resets each month.
+You don’t have to make the leap from the free version to a monthly or annual plan if you just want to purchase a few individual server locations for $1 each per month.
+Each location comes with 10GB of data in addition to the free 15GB that resets each month.

 - : Unlimited